Password management with Amazon RDS and AWS Secrets Manager - Amazon Relational Database Service

 When RDS rotates a master user password secret, Secrets Manager generates a new secret version for the existing secret.
 The new version of the secret contains the new master user password.
 Amazon RDS changes the master user password for the Multi-AZ DB cluster to match the password for the new secret version.

 You can rotate a secret immediately instead of waiting for a scheduled rotation.
 To rotate a master user password secret in Secrets Manager, modify the Multi-AZ DB cluster.
-For information about modifying a Multi-AZ DB cluster, see Modifying a Multi-AZ DB cluster.
+For information about modifying a Multi-AZ DB cluster, see Modifying a Multi-AZ DB cluster for Amazon RDS.

 You can rotate a master user password secret immediately with the RDS console, the AWS CLI, or the RDS API.
 The new password is always 28 characters long and contains atleast one upper and lowercase character, one number, and one punctuation.